 Dear SZN Inc. Hiring Manager:

-2. The hiring division or department name
+2. Division or department name

 Template